kmkatsma/hashicorp-tools-azure/README.md

 There's several subprojects folders containing different components/approaches to solution

-- consul-app-service - node app for working with consul, uses nestjs cloud libary that could not compile in docker
+- **consul-app-service** - node app for working with consul, uses nestjs cloud libary that could not compile in docker
-- consul-app-service2 - stripped down node app for working with consul, using only npm consul package
+- **consul-app-service2** - stripped down node app for working with consul, using only npm consul package
-- consul-scaleset - terraform/packer image based solution for deploying consul to azure with scaleset.
-Based on [https://github.com/hashicorp/terraform-azurerm-consul].
+- **consul-scaleset** - terraform/packer image based solution for deploying consul to azure with scaleset.
+Based on https://github.com/hashicorp/terraform-azurerm-consul.
 Numerous problems with this solution, which was apparently cloned from AWS solution and is not fully baked for Azure
-- consult-vms - terraform/vm solution for deploying consul cluster to azure, with jumpboxes for consul servers. based on [https://github.com/hashicorp/azure-consul].
+- **consul-vms** - terraform/vm solution for deploying consul cluster to azure, with jumpboxe.
+Based on https://github.com/hashicorp/azure-consul.
 Added an Ubunto client consul VM.
+- **consul-nomad-vms** - terraform/vm solution for deploying consult + nomad to azure, with jumpbox.
+Based on [https://github.com/hashicorp/azure-consul]. with additional Nomad configuration added.
+Also added Ubunto client consul/nomad VM.
-- packer-images - containers initial test nginx image, and packer image for consul used with consul-scaleset.
+- **packer-images** - containers initial test nginx image, and packer image for consul used with consul-scaleset.

 ## Requirements for running Terraform scripts with azure (using local state)